 Albania is one of Europe’s most rewarding — and most uneven — countries to visit with a dog.
 Tirana cafés welcome them, Riviera beaches are off-leash by default, and most hotels skip the pet fee.
 The real friction is stray-dog populations, sandfly-borne disease on the coast, and summer heat that bites past 95°F (35°C).

-The short answer for most US owners: easier than Romania, harder than Italy.
+The short answer for most US owners: easier than Romania, harder than Italy — and if you’re still mapping the basics, our complete Albania travel guide covers everything this dog-focused article doesn’t.
 Albanian besa — the traditional code of hospitality — extends to your dog in ways that surprise people coming from stricter European countries.
 Waiters bring water bowls without asking.
 Hotel receptionists ask for a photo for Instagram, not a deposit.
 On a Saturday in Blloku, I counted more dogs in cafés than strollers in 20 minutes of walking.

 Pro Tip: Albania sits outside Schengen, so a stop here resets your 90-day clock if you’ve been touring the EU.
 For digital nomads with a dog, that’s a strategic advantage almost nobody mentions.

 The realistic version of the trip lives between two extremes.
-Yes, Tirana is dog-friendly enough that you’ll forget you’re traveling.
-And yes, the Albanian Riviera in July is hard on any dog — pavement temperatures climb past 130°F (54°C), restaurant patios are crowded, and shade is at a premium.
-Plan around shoulder seasons (May–June, September–October) and the trip becomes a different country entirely.
+Tirana is dog-friendly enough that you’ll forget you’re traveling.
+And the Albanian Riviera in July is hard on any dog — pavement temperatures climb past 130°F (54°C), restaurant patios are crowded, and shade is at a premium.
+Plan around the best time to visit Albania — shoulder seasons like May–June and September–October — and the trip becomes a different country entirely.

 What paperwork do you need to bring a dog to Albania?

 US travelers do not use an EU Pet Passport — that document is only available to EU residents.
-Albania requires four things from US owners: an ISO 11784/11785 microchip implanted before the rabies vaccine, a current rabies shot given at least 21 days before travel, the bilingual “Health Certificate for Dogs, Cats, and Ferrets” (July 2024 version, filename albania-dogs-cats-ferrets-hc.pdf on aphis.usda.gov), and USDA APHIS endorsement of that certificate within 10 days of departure.
+Albania requires four things from US owners: an ISO 11784/11785 microchip implanted before the rabies vaccine, a current rabies shot given at least 21 days before travel, the bilingual “Health Certificate for Dogs, Cats, and Ferrets” (filename albania-dogs-cats-ferrets-hc.pdf on aphis.usda.gov), and USDA APHIS endorsement of that certificate within 10 days of departure.

 You’ll need a USDA-accredited veterinarian, not just any vet.
 They are the only ones who can issue and submit the form for endorsement.
 Most major-metro practices have at least one accredited DVM on staff — call ahead and ask specifically.
-APHIS endorsement costs $38.00 per certificate when no laboratory results need review, per the USDA APHIS Veterinary Services fee schedule.
-Digital endorsement is standard.
+APHIS endorsement costs $101 per certificate when no laboratory results need review, per the USDA APHIS Veterinary Services fee schedule.
+Digital endorsement through VEHCS is standard, and Albania accepts it.

 There is no import permit required for personal pets, and no rabies titer required if you fly directly from the US or transit any EU/Annex II country.
 The most common hubs — Frankfurt, Munich, Vienna, Rome — are all Annex II.